adrianw1832/airport_challenge/README.md

 Simply clone the repo and play around in IRB.

+Tests can be run by running rspec in the terminal.

 ##Instructions

 * Challenge time: rest of the day and weekend, until Monday 9am